 Most employers pay wages when you attend the callup like on any other normal working day even though no such obligation is included in collective agreements.
 According to law, public service or employment contracts cannot be terminated or notice given on them by the employer while the employee is carrying out military service.
 The employer must offer the same or equivalent work after his/her employee has been mustered out.
-The law does not, however, apply to acting public servants referred to in the Act on Public Servants or to temporary officeholders referred to in the Local Government Act.
 Furthermore, an employee can be given notice under the Employment Contracts Act in connection with transfer of business, the employer's death or bankruptcy.